 “If you’ve started by talking about what’s important, it may be relatively easy to transition into asking your parents about their finances,” Ash notes.

 You may want to ask these questions:

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Investigating ways to offset elder care costs before they’re needed could offer peace of mind to aging parents and their families.
 If your parent is a veteran, understand VA benefits for long-term care.
 If they own their home, a reverse mortgage may provide needed funds.
 Sometimes, life insurance can be used to free up cash for long-term care.

 Some elderly parents may have thought about their future and finances a lot.
-Others may be in denial they need to consider their finances at all.
-But you won’t know unless you begin discussing what’s important to your parents, and the financial assets available to help them.
+Others may be in denial that they need to consider their future and finances at all.
+You won’t know unless you begin discussing what’s important to your parents, along with the financial assets available to help them.